 We need to prove that $f$ is a weak equivalence of simplicial sets.
 The domain of $f$ is simply $F(X/G)$ while the codomain of $f$ is the homotopy limit of the cosimplicial diagram

 Now we observe that there is an isomorphism

-where the fiber product on the left has $n+1$ terms and this isomorphism is compatible with the cosimplicial structures on both sides.
+where the fiber product on the left has $n+1$ terms and this isomorphism is compatible with the cosimplicial structures on both sides (this isomorphism appears in the proof of \cite[\href{https://stacks.math.columbia.edu/tag/07S7}{Tag 07S7}]{stacksproject}).
 So the map $f$ can be identified with the map

 The latter map is a weak equivalence since $F$ is fibrant and $X\to X/G$ is an étale cover. \end{proof}